sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

-package also contains further functions for handling jamovi-files in R (e.g., ``write_omv`` for writing jamovi-files, ``convert_omv`` for converting other file formats to a jamovi-file, or ``merge_cols_omv`` for adding columns from a second dataset while matching the two datasets by an index variable).
+package also contains further functions for handling jamovi-files in R (e.g., ``write_omv`` for writing jamovi-files, ``convert_omv`` for converting other file formats to a jamovi-file, or ``merge_cols_omv`` for adding columns from a second data set while matching the two data sets by an index variable).
 Help how to use these functions can be obtained by preceding the function name by a ``?`` (e.g., ``?jmvReadWrite::read_omv``).